 We use authentication cookies, security and site integrity cookies, location cookies, cookies relating to site functionality and services, analytics and search cookies, and cookies to deliver advertising messages.
 You can accept, decline, or set your cookie choices when you first log into the Marketplace, and you can amend your choices at any time by visiting the cookies section in our data protection centre, available here: www.malt.fr/about/privacy/cookies.
 You will also find a more detailed description of the cookies we use.

 6. Legal Foundations and Aims

-Malt processes most of your personal data as part of the service agreement you entered into when you registered on the site, by accepting our terms and conditions (if you wish to review our terms and conditions again, you can find them here).
+Malt processes most of your personal data as part of the service agreement you entered into when you registered on the site, by accepting our terms and conditions.
 However, we may process certain data relating to you on the basis of your consent, on account of legal obligations, or in line with our legitimate interest in the processing of this data.

 The data we collect allows us to provide, manage, protect, and improve our services, to develop new services, and to protect both our users and ourselves against potential fraudulent use of our Marketplace.

 6.1 Data processing to execute the service contract

 Based on the execution of the service contract you entered into when registering on the site, by accepting our terms and conditions of use (if you wish to review our terms and conditions of use again, you can find them at www.malt.fr/legal), by which we are bound, we use your data to provide you with our services.

 In particular, within the context of the execution of the service contract, we process your data: